NormalVR/Normcore-Documentation/docs/guides/meta/meta-platform-prerequisites.md

 If you've landed on this page, you're most likely using a feature such as Meta Avatars that relies on the Meta / Oculus platform to be configured correctly first.
 This guide serves as a quick overview on how to set up your project quickly and avoid common pitfalls.

 ## Summary
-To use Oculus platform features like the microphone API, social graph, meta avatars, etc, there are a few things that all need to be completed in order for them to work:
+To use Oculus platform features like the microphone API, social graph, meta avatars, etc, there are a few things that all need to be completed in order for them to work properly:

-1. You need a valid Meta App ID
+1. You need a valid [Meta App](#creating-a-meta-app).
-2. You need to explicitly request permissions like Meta Avatars
+2. You need to explicitly [request permissions](#request-platform-api-access) for services like Meta Avatars in the Meta Dashboard.
-3. Your project needs to be configured with your Meta App ID
+3. Your project needs to be [configured with your Meta App ID](#set-up-your-unity-project).
-4. The project needs to explicitly Initialize the Oculus Platform at runtime
+4. The project needs to explicitly [initialize the Oculus Platform C# API](#initialize-the-oculus-platform-at-runtime) at runtime.
-5. Anyone who is installing a build of your title needs to be added to a release channel
+5. Anyone who is installing a build of your title needs to be [added to a release channel](#add-users-to-a-release-channel) in the Meta Dashboard.

 Make sure you've completed all of these steps!
-We've written up a quick guide on how to do this here:
-TODO: Make the copy before this line sound less awkward
-TODO: Make the list above link to each section?
+Many Meta APIs will fail silently if these steps aren't completed.

 ## Creating a Meta App